ZulfaNurhuda/GATE.project/README.md

 - **✨・<a href="#compile-pascal" style="text-decoration: none;">Compiling Your Pascal Code</a>**
 - **💖・<a href="#contributing" style="text-decoration: none;">Contributing</a>**
 - **📜・<a href="#license" style="text-decoration: none;">License</a>**
+- **👋・<a href="#about-me" style="text-decoration: none;">About Me!</a>**

 ---

 ### <div id="what-is-gate">**✨・What is GATE?**</div>

 GATE (Ganesha Algorithmic Transpiler Engine) is a super cool "translation compiler" designed to take your algorithms, written in the unique Algorithmic Notation of Bandung Institute of Technology (NOTAL), and turn them into ready-to-run Pascal programming language scripts! 🚀 Our main goal is to create a seamless, fun bridge between your awesome algorithmic designs and their practical, executable life in Pascal.
 Get ready to see your algorithms in action!
+For a comprehensive understanding of NOTAL syntax and its Pascal equivalents, refer to the [Whitepaper Transpiler NOTAL to Pascal](./docs/README.md).

 ---